 17.(Recommended.)
-Run diagnostics: Run MEMTEST at the PDC interface, then run EDPROC and EDBC at the ISL prompt.
-On 997/T600 Systems, use ODE (Off-line Diagnostic Environment) to run UDIAG, JAVADIAG, and KEYDIAG.
+Run diagnostics: For all systems except T600s and 997s, run MEMTEST at the PDC interface; then run EDPROC and EDBC at the ISL prompt.
+On 997/T600 Systems, use ODE (Off-line Diagnostic Environment) to run UDIAG, JAVADIAG, KEYDIAG, and MEMTEST.